coder/docs/setup/updating.md

     helm get values --namespace coder coder > current-values.yml
     ```

+    > Double-check your values to ensure it only contains your changes.

 1. Provide your helm chart values file and upgrade to the desired version (e.g.,
 1.16.1):